 Detect special numbers – when this option is enabled, Calc will automatically detect all number formats, including special number formats such as dates, time, and scientific notation.
 The selected language also influences how such special numbers are detected, since different languages and regions many have different conventions for such special numbers.
-When this option is disabled, Calc will detect and convert only decimal numbers.
-The rest, including numbers formatted in scientific notation, will be imported as text.
-A decimal number string can have digits 0-9, thousands separators, and a decimal separator.
-Thousands separators and decimal separators may vary with the selected language and region.